All Episodes

 Were there issues that I differed with the president on?

-Lowered my taxes too, which I liked.
+Lowered my taxes, too, which I liked.

-And I just so yearned to tie ourselves back into sort of the premise of the day, taking the Tea Party spirit and just reaching for that November 2010 election day finish line and then reaching for that November 2012 finish line,
+And I just so yearn to tie ourselves back into sort of the premise of the day, taking the Tea Party spirit and just reaching for that November 2010 Election Day finish line and then reaching for that November 2012 finish line when hopefully what's finished will be the pernicious agenda that seeks to rob us blind,

-when hopefully what's finished will be the pernicious agenda that seeks to rob us blind, establish an even deeper, more profound uh culture of dependency, uh, and sacrifice our liberties in the process.
+establish an even deeper, more profound culture of dependency and sacrifice our liberties in the process.

 This must stop.

-Let's go back to some calls, folks waiting while we talk to the wonderful Byron York.
+Let's go back to some calls, folks, waiting while we talk to the wonderful Byron York.

-Uh we are in Kansas City, Missouri.
+We are in Kansas City, Missouri.

 Mark, Mark Davis, welcome to the Rush Limbaugh Show.